sean-house/rumble-explore/README.md

-# Exploring YouTube recommendations
+# Exploring Rumble recommendations

-Where does YouTube's recommendation algorithm bring the user if he follows the recommendations?
+Where does Rumble's recommendation algorithm bring the user if he follows the recommendations?
-This robot follows the recommendations on YouTube from a given search query to find out where they bring you.
+This robot follows the recommendations on Rumble from a given search query to find out where they bring you.
-After searching on YouTube and following the recommendations, it prints the 50 most recommended videos.
+After searching on Rumble and following the recommendations, it prints the 50 most recommended videos.

 ## Installation